Wednesday, April 16, 2014

 Do we have to dress like a man in order to break through the glass ceiling?
 That doesn't seem like women's rights.
 That's women dressing like men to gain men's rights.
 Abstaining from eye make-up, and shunning skirts and heels is required to break gender bias?
 That's one gender in my mind.
 Not two equal sexes.
 Think about it!

-Another early activist of Women's Rights, Emmeline Pankhurst, in a 1913 rally.
+Another early activist of Women's Rights, Emmeline Pankhurst in a 1913 rally.

-The oh so clever cigarette ads of the 70's.
+The oh-so-clever cigarette ads of the 70's.

 We can thank our fore-mothers and modern feminists for how far we've come, baby.